 Aioli is a strong garlic flavored sauce that originated in Marseille, in the south of France.
 Ingredients in the aioli sauce include garlic, egg yolks, olive oil, lemon juice, and mustard.
 It is a type of mayonnaise, only with more garlic.

-Aioli is usually prepared and served with steamed or poached codfish, lightly seasoned with herbs, olive oil and lemon.
+A classic of French cuisine, aioli is usually prepared and served with steamed or poached codfish, lightly seasoned with herbs, olive oil and lemon.

 But you can also try it with other fishes sea bass, crab cakes, shrimp or other types of seafood.